mehmetsalihhamarat/act4PSM/README.md

-# ACT: Action Chunking with Transformers
+# ACT: Action Chunking with Transformers (for Galaxea Dataset)

 ### *New*: [ACT tuning tips](https://docs.google.com/document/d/1FVIZfoALXg_ZkYKaYVh-qOlaXveq5CtvJHXkY25eYhs/edit?usp=sharing)
 TL;DR: if your ACT policy is jerky or pauses in the middle of an episode, just train for longer!
 Success rate and smoothness can improve way after loss plateaus.